2026 Supercars Championship: Driver changes

-Nick Percat will retire from full-time competition at the end of 2025, moving to Triple Eight Race Engineering as a co-driver.
-His seat at Matt Stone Racing will be taken by 2024 Super2 Champion Zach Bates.
-Cameron Hill will also depart the team to join Brad Jones Racing, replacing Bryce Fullwood.
-He will be replaced by Jack Le Brocq, who will depart Erebus Motorsport to return to the team for the first time since 2023.
-The Erebus seat will be filled by Jobe Stewart, who will graduate from the Super2 Series.
+Nick Percat announced his retirement from full-time competition at the end of 2025, and joined Triple Eight Race Engineering as a co-driver.
+His seat at Matt Stone Racing was taken by 2024 Super2 Champion Zach Bates.

-James Courtney will also retire from full-time competition and will join Team 18 as a co-driver.
-His seat at Blanchard Racing Team will go to James Golding.
-Golding will leave PremiAir Racing, who fields a new lineup following the departure of Richie Stanaway after the 2025 Gold Coast 500 round.
-The pair will be replaced by Declan Fraser—who will make his first full-time return to the category since 2023—and Jayden Ojeda—who will make his full-time debut in the category after participating in various races as a Wildcard and co-driver since 2020, including a round in Stanaway's car during the previous season.
+James Courtney also retired from full-time competition and will join Team 18 as a co-driver.

+James Golding replaced Courtney at the Blanchard Racing Team.
+Golding left PremiAir Racing, who fields a new lineup following the departure of Richie Stanaway after the 2025 Gold Coast 500.
+The pair was replaced by Declan Fraser, who made his first full-time return to the category since 2023, and Jayden Ojeda, who made his full-time debut in the category after participating in various races as a wildcard and co-driver since 2020, including replacing Stanaway for the final two rounds of the previous season.
+Stanaway joined the Blanchard Racing Team as a co-driver, partnering Golding.

-Craig Lowndes will leave Triple Eight after 20 years with the team, moving to Team 18 to compete in the Enduro Cup races.
-In his place, Jackson Walls will graduate from the Super2 Series, driving full-time following a technical partnership with SCT Motorsport, who parted ways with Brad Jones Racing.
-As a result, Jaxon Evans will depart from the team and is set to join Walkinshaw Andretti United as an co-driver.
-Will Davison will depart from Dick Johnson Racing and will be replaced by Super2 Series graduate Rylan Gray.
+Will Davison stepped back from full-time competition and departed Dick Johnson Racing, where he was replaced by 2025 Super2 Series champion Rylan Gray.
+Davison joined Grove Racing as a co-driver for the Enduro Cup races.

+Cameron Hill departed from Matt Stone Racing to join Brad Jones Racing, replacing Bryce Fullwood.
+He was replaced by Jack Le Brocq, who departed Erebus Motorsport to return to the team for the first time since 2023.
+The Erebus seat was filled by Jobe Stewart, who graduated from the Super2 Series.

+Jaxon Evans lost his seat at Brad Jones Racing as SCT Motorsport moved their Teams Racing Charter to Triple Eight Race Engineering.
+Jackson Walls was named as SCT's driver, graduating from the Super2 Series.
+Evans will join Walkinshaw Andretti United as a co-driver.

+Mid season changes

+Brodie Kostecki was ruled out of the final race of the Darwin Triple Crown, due to heat related illness.
+He was replaced by his enduro co-driver Todd Hazelwood.

+Thomas Randle was also ruled out of the final race of the Darwin Triple Crown, due to heat related illness.
+He was also replaced by Endurance Cup co-driver Mark Winterbottom.